godaddy/gasket/packages/gasket-helper-intl/docs/api.md

 ### localeUtils.formatLocalePath(localePathPart, locale)

-Format a localePath with provide locale
+Format a localePath with provided locale.
+Ensures path starts with slash and ends with .json file.

 **Kind**: instance method of [`LocaleUtils`]
 **Returns**: [`LocalePath`] - localePath